 The historic fortress is located on the hill Mount Saint Peter (Sint Pietersberg) from where you can enjoy a panoramic view of the city and its surroundings.
 Once up here, you’ll understand why the Dutch have chosen this particular hill for the construction of the fort.

 To make the most of your visit to Fort Saint Peter (and the neighboring caves), we recommend that you plan at least half a day (better a full day) to explore the sights and its surroundings.
 There are signposted hiking trails (2 to 10 km in length) which lead through the most beautiful parts of the hilltop!

 By Public Transport

-Maastricht, like any capital city in the Netherlands, has excellent railway links.
-Major railway carriers such as NS and Arriva can bring you there from almost any Dutch location.
+Like any major city in the Netherlands, Maastricht has excellent railway connections.
+Major railway carriers such as NS and Arriva can bring you there from almost any city in the Netherlands.
 Within the city, Arriva provides public bus transport.
-For more information, please check this site.
+To plan your train journey, use the 9292 website.

 How to Get Around Maastricht

 Maastricht is a historic city full of national monuments and sights.
 The best way to get around Maastricht is by foot.
 That’s especially true when exploring the heart of the city, as the squares and bridges can get crowded with pedestrians.
 We strongly believe that you’ll enjoy the historic vibe of Maastricht the most when exploring the city by foot.

 If you’re into cycling, you can embark on a scenic bike tour along the Maas river or bike to the “three country point” (Drielandenpunt) where the Netherlands, Germany and Belgium meet.

 A wide variety of accommodations are available here to suit every type and budget.
 You can rent a budget or fancy room or apartment, book a room at a trendy boutique hotel, stay at a farmhouse loft, or even lodge at a 15th century monastery.
 There are also many bed & breakfast options available.